Mason duBoef

 Research Intern at Jabbr

-I'm pursuing my Master's in Computer Science at the University of Massachusetts Amherst.
-I currently do research under Scott Niekum.
-I have also done research at the Fair and Explainable Decision Making (FED) lab under Yair Zick.
-I received my Bachelor's in Computer Science from Rensselaer Polytechnic Institute (RPI) where I worked under Lirong Xia.
+I'm pursuing a Master's in Computer Science at the University of Massachusetts Amherst.
+I currently do research under Scott Niekum, working on preference-based learning and multi-objective preference inference.
+I previously worked on fair allocation in the Fair and Explainable Decision Making (FED) lab under Yair Zick.
+I received my Bachelor's in Computer Science from Rensselaer Polytechnic Institute (RPI) where I worked with Lirong Xia on matching systems.

-I am currently seeking a Ph.D. position to start after my graduation in December 2026.
+I am seeking a Ph.D. position.
+I will be available after my graduation in December 2026.

 I also work as a research intern at Jabbr, a startup building intelligent camera systems for combat sports.
 I work on modeling and analyzing judging in boxing.
 Jabbr's office is based in Shenzhen, China.
 Last summer I was able to visit a couple times, work in-person, and run a marathon on the Great Wall of China with my fellow Jabbr-ites!